shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 ## Conclusions

 If the numerical experiment is any indication, acting as the liquidity provider can often serve as a low-return/low-risk/high-Sharpe-ratio alternative to the buy and hold strategy.
-In addition, the mean-variance investors shouldn't care about the fee level set by the protocol, as it's only a matter of how much leverage one is willing to take under certain conditions.
+In addition, the investors who are looking for mean-variance optimization shouldn't care about the fee level set by the protocol, as it's only a matter of how much leverage one is willing to take under the usual CAPM assumptions.

-Automated market makers such as Uniswap is by no means perfect (especially for those who are targeting an 100% buyout!), but it open up entire new perspective on how we look at the price discovery mechanism.
-Gone is the order-book-style matchmaking; In its stead is an explicit law that governs how price and volume covary.
+Uniswap is by no means perfect (especially for those who are targeting an 100% buyout!), but it certainly opens up entire new perspective on how we look at the price discovery mechanism.
+Gone is the order-book-style matchmaking; in its stead is an explicit law that governs how price and volume covary.
+All in all, it's still very much work in progress (spoiler: the governance token UNI might be the next big thing)

 ## References
 Uniswap.
 2020. "[How Uniswap works](https://uniswap.org/docs/v2/protocol-overview/how-uniswap-works/)"